 Second, some intervenors argue that pursuant to D.06-09-039, as affirmed by D.18-06-028, the Reserve Capacity demand component should be excluded from the Reliability Standard.
 SCGC and CSU argue that PG&E's proposal is inconsistent with the mandatory sizing requirements that D.06-09-039 sets forth for backbone transmission and storage systems.
-Indicated Shippers and SCGC argue that in D.18-06-028 the Commission held that the one-in-ten-cold-year standard accounts for emergencies, thus, providing additional reserve capacity would be a redundancy that should be disallowed.
+SCGC argues that in